jhurdlow/thinkocaml/README.md

 # thinkocaml
+NOTICE!!
+I found another project to do the same thing, so I'm going to fork that and work on it instead.
 Attempt a version based on F#

 This book has been around for many years (First edition was published in April 2002 as _How to Think Like a Computer Scientist_).